I was born in 1971 and spent my youth surrounded by nature in the south west of England.

 at personal development workshops in Belgium, France, Switzerland and Canada.

-During this time I continued to develop awareness of how the emotions, the thoughts,
+During this time I continued to develop awareness of how emotions, thoughts,

 and the body, react sympathetically and reflect one another.